openownership/bods-dev-handbook/standard_releases.md

 #### Editing during a "freeze"

-During translation there may be a need to fix issues that exist on the `main` branch.
+During translation, there may be a need to fix issues that exist on the `main` branch.
 If they do not affect anything that needs to be translated (docs, schema, codelists) they can be developed on a branch taken from `main` and merged back in when completed.